Md-Siam-Mia-Man/P.U.R.G.E/README.md

 ## 📖 Summary

 Welcome to **P.U.R.G.E.**! 📱 This is a native debloater GUI built from scratch in Rust and `egui` for a fast, responsive, and truly cross-platform experience.
-Our mission is to help you reclaim your device's privacy and battery life by making it dead simple to remove unnecessary system apps.
+Our mission is to help you reclaim your device's privacy and battery life by making it simple to remove unnecessary system apps.
 A leaner device also means a smaller [attack surface](https://en.wikipedia.org/wiki/Attack_surface), hardening your security.

 Packages are documented to give you a clear idea of what's safe to remove.
 The worst-case scenario is a bootloop, but don't panic!
 After about 5 failed boots, your phone will enter recovery mode, where you can perform a factory reset.